-- Your average quarterly earnings during the two highest paid quarters of the base period must be at least $1,157.01.
+- Your average quarterly earnings during the two highest-paid quarters of the base period must be at least the minimum amount specified by law.

 Acceptable Reasons for Unemployment in Alabama

-• Quitting – Should you quit your job, you also give up your eligibility for unemployment benefits.
-The only exception is if you had good cause, such as sexual harassment that your employer refused to stop or unsafe working conditions.
+Should you quit your job, you will give up your eligibility for unemployment benefits.
+The only exception is if you had good cause, such as sexual harassment that your employer refused to stop, or unsafe working conditions.

 Any time you lose your job through your own fault, you risk your eligibility for unemployment insurance benefits, which can be costly for both you and your loved ones.

 Learn About Work Availability in Alabama

 The final qualification for unemployment insurance benefits in Alabama has to do with your availability to work.
 To be eligible for unemployment benefits, you must be able and available to work and be actively seeking employment.

 Should you be offered a suitable job, you must accept it.
 A suitable job is dependent on several factors, including the skill and training required, how much the job pays, how similar the job is to your past one, and the length of your commute to work.